Why You Should Host Your Business Email on a VPS

 In an age where everything can feel like it’s moving at the speed of light, it’s almost funny how we’ve never quite gotten past the need for email.
 What other technology has remained relatively unchanged but critical to business and communication over the course of twenty-plus years?
 While industry leaders and opinion columnists have been publishing pieces pondering “the death of email” for years now, it doesn’t look like it’s going any where any time soon.
 That means your email solution is still something you need to take seriously when establishing your online business.

 You might be wondering what, exactly, you need to decide on when setting up your email account(s).
 After all, you’ve had a personal email forever and signing up for a free one is one of the simpler things a person has to do.
 The only real question is do you use Yahoo, Gmail, or another of the popular heavy hitters?
 Well, maybe not so fast.
-Have you considered hosting your own email on a VPS?
+Have you considered hosting your own email server system?

 Why Would I Want to Self Host?